-We have not included a full-pay relevant employee if they were not paid their usual full basic pay or piecework rate because they were on leave.
+Do not count anyone as a full-pay relevant employee if they were not paid their usual full basic pay or piecework rate because they were on leave.
 This includes employees on:

 - annual leave;

 - maternity, paternity, adoption, parental or shared parental leave;

-- sick leave;
+- sick leave:

 - special leave;

 - any other forms of leave (for example, study leave or sabbaticals).